hunglongtrangithub/emerse/README.md

-# EMERSE Summarization
+# Clinical NLP Pipeline for EMERSE Integration

-This project builds a Flask server that serves clinical document summarization models on NVIDIA machine with GPU on PORT 5000
+This project provides a scalable and efficient pipeline for extracting insights from clinical documents using state-of-the-art NLP models.
+Designed to seamlessly integrate with the EMERSE medical search and visualization system, the pipeline enables automated document processing and transformation, making it easier for healthcare organizations to search, analyze, and utilize medical data.

 # Development